Oliver-Mustoe/Oliver-Mustoe-Tech-Journal/tech_journal_backups/SEC-480/Milestone Bare Metal 1  - ESXi Setup.md

 From my IPMI IP, I logged in with the user "cncs-sysadmin" (with a password I was emailed).
 After logging in, I went to the "Remote Control" section to access iKVM (this is shown below.)
 ![image](https://user-images.githubusercontent.com/71083461/213762684-99fb485b-bcdb-4921-a7c9-eae1aa247a62.png)

-Then I used accessed iKVM, and used the Power control setting “Set power reset” to reboot the machine.
+Then I accessed iKVM, and used the Power control setting “Set power reset” to reboot the machine.
 Then I waited for the 2nd supermicro screen and used the virtual keyboard to press F11, from there I selected the UEFI selection of "General Udisk 5".

 Once selected, I waited and then I would use the “Samsung SSD” storage device to install ESXI:
 ![image](https://user-images.githubusercontent.com/71083461/213762941-6ccfce92-fa24-4211-9ba5-2437030697da.png)